flatten-official/flatten-somalia/docs/Adding a survey.md

 When building the JSON survey definition, your best course of action is taking examples from the existing surveys.
 You can also reference FormIO's wiki linked above.

-Once you have the JSON survey definition, create a folder in `src/formDefinitions/surveys` and add your JSON file to that folder.
+Once you have the JSON survey definition, add it to `src/formDefinitions/surveys`.

-Then also add a `CHANGELOG.md` in that folder to keep track of changes to the form definition.

 ### Step 2b: Add to the configuration